PlaceOS/placeos-docs/reference/drivers/placeos/bookings.md

 ### `end_meeting`
-Declines and ends the meeting in the current room with the start time entered.
+Ends the meeting in the current room which has the start time entered.

 #### Parameters
 | Name | Required? | Type | Default | Description |